avarngeline/Department-project/README.md

 - As the lead time increases beyond 10 days, the number of late declarations significantly decreases.

-Given that the majority of late export declarations occur in air shipments with a three-day lead time, particularly for MB Japan, it is critical to investigate the underlying causes.
+Given that the majority of late Export Declarations occur in air shipments with a three-day lead time, particularly for MB Japan, it is critical to investigate the underlying causes.
 The following Root Cause Analysis will break down these issues to determine necessary corrective actions.

 ## 3. Root Cause Analysis